Ciao and welcome to my post on spending 3 days in Venice.

 Another symbol of Venice are it’s gondolas.

 Everyone heard at least once about gondolas, with so many replicas around the world, it’s only in Venice that you admire the real one.
+Gondolas are traditional and old means of transport to move around Venetian canals and the lagoon.

 The only boat in the world that is 11 meters long and weighs about 600 kg, can be manoeuvred easily by a single person: the gondolier.

-If it’s your first time in Venice, you should ride a gondola.
+If it’s your first time in Venice, you should ride a Venetian gondola.
 Looking at the city from a completely new perspective makes you fall in love with it even more!

 A private gondola ride in Venice costs:

-- 80 euro during the daytime
+- 90 euro during the daytime

-- 100 euro from 7pm to 6am
+- 110 euro from 7pm to 6am

 3 days in Venice Itinerary